adityasasidhar/Document_ocr/README.md

 3. **Deployment Issues**
    - Check that all environment variables are set
    - Verify requirements.txt includes all dependencies
-   - Check Render logs for specific error messages
+   - Check Vercel function logs for specific error messages

 ### Debug Mode